 Line 10: Opens the input declaration block.
 The lines following this clause are interpreted as input definitions.

-Line 11: Declares the process input file.
-This file is taken from the
+Line 11: Declares the process input file, which will be named

 Line 13: Opens the output declaration block.
-Lines following this clause are interpreted as output declarations.
+The lines following this clause are interpreted as output declarations.

-Line 14: Defines that the process outputs files whose names match the pattern
+Line 14: Files whose names match the pattern

-Lines 16-18: The actual script executed by the process to split the provided file.
+Lines 16-18: The actual script executed by the process to split the input file.

-Lines 24-35: Defines the second process, that receives the splits produced by the previous process and reverses their content.
+Lines 24-35: The second process, which receives the splits produced by the previous process and reverses their content.

 Line 26: Opens the input declaration block.
 Lines following this clause are interpreted as input declarations.